3lvis/Form/README.md

 Don't forget to check our [Basic Demo](https://github.com/hyperoslo/Form/tree/master/Demos/Basic-ObjC) for a basic example on how to use Form.

-At the moment Form only supports iPads, support for iPhone will come soon.
+At the moment Form only supports the iPad, support for the iPhone will come soon.

 ## Usage